02 Dec

 4. Does this perspective revive a sense of importance and purpose in the local gathering of the saints?

 5. How long was God’s patience in Noah’s day, and how long is His patience today?
+What is he waiting for?

-7. Are we, in our daily lives, attentive to the Holy Spirit and willing to surrender our personal desires and dreams to align with God's will?
+7. Are we, in our daily lives, attentive to the Holy Spirit and willing to surrender our personal desires (will) and dreams to align with God's will?

 8. Do we allow ourselves to be transformed so that we prioritize being part of God’s plan and purpose for the world, joining the collective community of believers as essential and active participants?

 9. This transformation involves idealizing our role in God’s mission rather than idolizing our ambitions for personal gain.
-Are we striving to reflect God's image through our actions and resources, rather than focusing on self-promotion and exclusive preservation?
+Are we community leaders striving to reflect God's image through our actions and resources, rather than focusing on self-promotion and exclusive preservation?

 10. Did Noah foresee his neighbors' worldly chaos "rising up" like the waters in which they would one day drown?